 Your nasal spray should be cleaned at least 1 time each week.

 - Remove the dust cover and then gently pull upwards to free the nasal applicator.

 - Wash the applicator and dust cover under warm tap water.
-Allow to dry at room temperature, then place the applicator and dust cover back on the bottle.
+Allow to dry at room temperature.

-- If the nasal applicator becomes blocked, it can be removed as above and left to soak in warm water.
-Rinse with cold tap water, dry, and refit.
+- If the nasal applicator becomes blocked, it can be removed and left to soak in warm water.
+Rinse the nasal applicator with cold tap water.
+Dry the nasal applicator and place it back on the bottle.
 Do not try to unblock the nasal applicator by inserting a pin or other sharp object.

 - Do not use your Fluticasone Propionate Nasal Spray after the date shown as "EXP" on the label or box.

 This Patient Information and Instructions for Use has been approved by the U.S. Food and Drug Administration.

 Wockhardt USA, LLC

 Morton Grove, IL 60053

 27264A REV. 12-15